run-llama/llama_index/README.md

 index = GPTTreeIndex(documents)
 ```

-To save to disk and load from disk:
+To save to and load from disk:
 ```python
 # save to disk
 index.save_to_disk('index.json')